The EU-BALKAN YOUTH FORUM

 22-26 November, in Rome.

-The event will be held in person and participants will need to provide a COVID-19 Green Certificate, consistently with Italian Law.
+The event will be held in person and participants will need to provide proof of vaccination against COVID-19.
 All health safety measures and distancing will be in place.

 Two university students for each of the 27 UE Member States and four from each of the Western Balkans 6 countries.
 Working Language is English.